-A septic tank system treats and disposes of waste from toilets, bathrooms and kitchens and it is generally made up of:
+A septic tank system treats and disposes of waste from toilets, bathrooms, laundries and kitchens and it is generally made up of:

-- Tertiary treatment – disposing of treated wastewater into on-site agricultural drains (or some type of irrigation line).
+- disposal – disposing of treated wastewater into on-site absorption drains or via a drip irrigation system.

-Approximately 60 per cent of properties in Manningham discharge treated effluent directly to stormwater, with the remaining 40 per cent of properties containing effluent on-site using absorption trenches or other methods of irrigation.
+Approximately 60 per cent of properties in Manningham discharge treated effluent directly to stormwater, with the remaining 40 per cent of properties containing effluent on-site using absorption drains or a drip irrigation system.

 Systems designed to discharge less than 5000 litres of sewage per day (such as a domestic home) need to be approved by Council.
-Systems designed to discharge more than 5000 litres of sewage per day (such as a commercial operation) need to be approved bythe Environment Protection Authority.
+Systems designed to discharge more than 5000 litres of sewage per day (such as a commercial operation) need to be approved by the Environment Protection Authority (EPA).

-An Application to Install / Alter a Septic Tank System (36.36 KB)can be downloaded, completed and submitted with detailed plans and the appropriate fee to: Council’s Health and Local Laws Unit, PO Box 1, Doncaster, Victoria 3108.
+An Application to Install or Alter Septic System (604.6 KB) can be downloaded, completed and submitted with detailed plans and the appropriate fee to our Approvals and Compliance Unit, Manningham Council, PO Box 1, Doncaster, Victoria 3108.

 Details of the proposed installation should include dimensions of all boundaries of the site, location and dimensions of all buildings or proposed buildings, streams, water tanks, tennis courts, swimming pool excavations, driveways, stormwater drains, water pipes, existing septic tank systems, etc.

-For more information, please refer to the EPA's septic tanks code of practice or Council's design options for the installation of septic systems (24.46 KB).
+For more information, please refer to the EPA's septic tanks code of practice or our design options for the installation of septic systems (604.6 KB).
 A permit must be granted prior to any works commencing by a registered contractor or plumber.

 Building surveyors have a legal responsibility to ensure that sites in non-sewered areas are suitable to contain all waste onsite prior to issuing a Building Permit.
-Progress inspections of construction works will be carried out by an Environmental Health Officer throughout installation.
-The septic system cannot be used until a final inspection has been performed and a Permit to Use issued.
+Progress inspections of construction works will be carried out by an Environmental Health Officer (EHO) throughout the installation.
+The septic system cannot be used until a final inspection has been performed and a Certificate to Use issued by Council.

 Yarra Valley Water has recently provided new sewerage services to Templestowe, Wonga Park and Warrandyte.
 Property owners are still legally responsible for maintaining their septic system until the sewer is available for connection.
-Sewerage services are currenty being constructed in Donvale and Yarra Valley Water is undertaking an innovative project to deliver sewerage services to the Park Orchards community.
-More infomraiton can be found at https://www.yvw.com.au/faults-works/community-sewerage-program
+Sewerage services are currently being constructed in Donvale and Yarra Valley Water is undertaking an innovative project to deliver sewerage services to the Park Orchards community.

 In areas where sewer services are expected within three years, owners need to continue regular maintenance and replace the necessary components where these are found to be defective rather than upgrade the whole septic system.

 The Sewerage Backlog Program is primarily funded by Yarra Valley Water.
-However, there are some costs which are the responsibility of each property owner in Backlog areas.
+However, there are some costs that are the responsibility of each property owner in Backlog areas.

 - The normal contribution fee of $500 will be waived if you connect within 12 months of sewer becoming available.